 This option is available if you make your Student visa application from outside the UK.
 In order to do this, you will need to enter our alternative collection code (ACL) on your Student visa application form.
 We will provide the ACL code with your Confirmation of Acceptance for Studies (CAS).

 You have to collect your BRP from the university within 10 days of arriving in the UK or at enrolment.
 You will need to bring your passport and the decision email from UKVI as proof of identity.

-If you do not enter our ACL code, the form will ask you to input the UK postcode of the address you will be living at when you come to the UK.
-If your Tier 4 (General) visa application is successful, your decision email will state the address of the Post Office where you need to collect your BRP.
+If you do not enter our ACL code, the form will ask you to input the UK postcode of the address you will be living when you come to the UK.
+Your decision letter will confirm the address of the Post Office where you need to collect your BRP.
 This will be a Post Office close to where you will be living.
-Please note that it will be your responsibility to ensure that you collect your BRP within 10 days of arriving in the UK.
-There may be significant waiting times at the Post Office during busy times of the year.

 You will need to travel with your BRP as this must be shown at the UK border alongside your passport or travel document when travelling outside of the UK or returning to the UK.

 If your BRP is lost, damaged or stolen, you must report this as soon as possible to the Home Office.
 The Home Office will contact you within 1 working day of reporting it.
 Failing to report a lost, stolen or damaged BRP may result in a financial penalty of up to £1000.